 We currently are offering our corral horse rides which take place in an outdoor setting.
 Our guided trail riding opens closer to summer and is not typically available this early in the season.
 You can click here to book a reservation.
 This is a family-friendly experience and open to younger children that are not old enough to go on guided trail rides.
 The typical insurance for such activity limits guided trail rides to anywhere from 8 to 10 years as a minimum age requirement.
 Kids under 8 can take part in our guided pony rides.

 Do you accept same-day or walk-ins for riding?

 We are unable to accept walk-ins as we only have staff available based on appointments.
+Our boarding barn is also private and not typically open to the general public.
 This is also due to requirements related to COVID-19 precautions.

-We do however accept same-day reservations but you’ll need to call our office to check availability.
-Please do not just drive out to our location as the barn itself is restricted to members who board their horses with us.
+We do however accept same-day reservations.
+Please do not just drive out to our location to speak with someone as the barn itself is restricted to members who board their horses with us.

 How can I make a reservation?